yeekom/VoRalra/README.md

 # Known Issues
 - **When using BTRoblox communities modifications the hidden experiences wont filter out none hidden experiences**
+- **Sometimes the hidden experiences button isnt being added on communities**

 # How to install